energywebfoundation/ocn-node/README.md

 # Open Charging Network Client

-The Open Charging Network (OCN) Client with OCPI 2.2 connection.
+The Open Charging Network (OCN) Client with Open Charge Point Interface (OCPI) v2.2 API.

 **This software is in alpha**.

 Starting from end of July, a testing period will be run to aid and inform development.
-This test version is contained in the branch [`open-testing`](https://bitbucket.org/shareandcharge/ocn-client/src/open-testing/).
+If you want to run a client on that test network, switch to the [`open-testing`](https://bitbucket.org/shareandcharge/ocn-client/src/open-testing/) branch.
+A second test network will soon be setup, using clients from the `develop` branch.
+Therefore, it is recommended to stay on this branch.

-Additionally, as the aim is for this to be a community project, contributions are always welcome in the form of comments, pull requests, raised issues, etc., though there are currently no published contributing guidelines.
+As the aim is for this to be a community project, contributions are always welcome in the form of comments, pull requests and raised issues.
+Questions may also be asked on Stack Overflow using the tag `ShareAndCharge`.

-The latest development is focused on the develop branch.
-As such, contributions should largely be submitted there.
+## Open Charging Network

+To participate in the OCN, a client must be used to broker OCPI requests (e.g. start/stop requests, POI data retrieval) between parties.
+There are two ways to use a client.
+Either it is run on-premises by an administrator working for the OCPI party wishing to participate in the network, or it is provided as a Service by an OCN Client Provider.
+If the latter scenario is desired, the OCPI party needs only to obtain a `CREDENTIALS_TOKEN_A` and versions endpoint from said provider to begin the regular OCPI 2.2 credentials registration process with the provider's OCN Client.

+For more information about the OCN, check out the [wiki](https://bitbucket.org/shareandcharge/ocn-client/wiki/).

 ## API Documentation

 See [Open Charging Network Client Documentation](https://shareandcharge.bitbucket.io).

+## Dependencies

+The OCN Client is built with Kotlin, targeting the JVM.
+Either OpenJDK 8 or Docker can be used to build and run the client.
+If following the Local OCN tutorial below, it is only necessary to have Docker installed.

+## Running a Local Open Charging Network

+Before running a client and connecting it to a local, test or prod environment, it is recommended to become acquainted with how the network operates first.
+The `docker-compose` file provided spins up a local environment with the OCN Registry and two OCN clients already pre-configured.
+A [tutorial](./examples) has been provided to guide administrators and users of an OCN client alike through various use case examples.

-## Running a Client Locally
+## Running a Client

 First of all, clone the repository: